 The book initially takes you through the last 16 years since the sequencing of the first complete microbial genome.
 It explains how current analysis strategies were developed, including sequencing strategies, statistical models, and early annotation systems.
 The authors then present visualization techniques for displaying integrated results as well as state-of-the-art annotation tools, including MAGPIE, Ensembl, Bluejay, and Galaxy.
 They also discuss the pipelines for the analysis and annotation of complex, next-generation DNA sequencing data.
 Each chapter includes references and pointers to relevant tools.

 As very few existing genome annotation pipelines are capable of dealing with the staggering amount of DNA sequence information, new strategies must be developed to accommodate the needs of today’s genome researchers.
 Covering this topic in detail, Genome Annotation provides you with the foundation and tools to tackle this challenging and evolving area.
-Suitable for both students new to the field and professionals who deal with genomic information in their work, the book offers two genome annotation systems on an accompanying CD-ROM.
+Suitable for both students new to the field and professionals who deal with genomic information in their work, the book offers two genome annotation systems on an accompanying downloadable resources.

 Table of Contents